- Home

 DOWNLOAD: UVLC Constitution

-We have a structured approach to getting these things done.
-The Nevada Legislature meets every two years for 120-days.
-When not in session, they are still working “interim” via committees and commissions.
-The issues we tackle come from many sources such as our own Veteran Organizations’ leadership and their members, NDVS, various lawmakers who need our military experience and help, among attendance at various local Congressional events, political events, State agencies who cannot lobby [for fiduciary reasons], law enforcement, etc., from almost anywhere.
-The UVLC then needs to conduct a reasonable review for accuracy and truth to vet each issue fully for a legislative remedy, if possible.
-Sometimes the answer may not be legislative, but administrative.
-The key is to find a solution, like any good service officer would do.
-We are very visible during the session, but almost invisible otherwise.
+The UVLC has a structured approach to getting these things done.
+The Nevada Legislature meets every two years for 120 days.
+When not in session, lawmakers are still working “interim” via committees and commissions.
+The issues the UVLC tackles come from many sources including the leadership and members of veterans’ organizations, NDVS, as well as various lawmakers who need our military experience and help.
+Other examples of sources where issues surface include various local Congressional events, political events, State agencies (that cannot lobby for fiduciary reasons), law enforcement, and more.
+The UVLC then conducts a reasonable review of identified issues for accuracy and truth, vetting each issue fully for a legislative remedy, if possible.

 WHEN: Even numbered years [Interim], Regular UVLC Meetings late in the month of:

-Exceptions: sub-committee meetings individually called
+EXCEPTIONS: sub-committee meetings individually called.

 About Odd numbered years [Session starts first Monday in February]